-SCM Coordinator To Samsung
+SCM Coordinator to Samsung

 • Manage Inventory and Purchase based on life cycle of the products

-• Deliver the analysis and report customers ' sell-out, channel inventory and week-of-sales trend

-• Be in tight communication with factories and headquarter for the supply related matters
+• Responsible for purchasing (right quantity, right timing) upon collaborative commercial plan

-• Control of weekly / Monthly / Quarterly / yearly sales progress in cope with Product Manager, Sales, and Logistics
+• Control of weekly / Monthly / Quarterly / yearly sales progress in cope with Sales, Product Managers, and Logistics

 • Highlight gap and opportunities and work with gap closing